Harry McGowan, 1st Baron McGowan: In literature and popular culture

-Although personally far from wealthy by contemporary standards, McGowan's organisation of the purchase of General Motors shares to the value of £5 million by Explosives Trades Ltd., enabled Pierre S. du Pont's financial rescue of the American car manufacturer from bankruptcy; this episode was naively satirised by Neil Munro in his Erchie MacPherson story "Our Mystery Millionaire", first published in the Glasgow Evening News of 17th May 1920.
+McGowan's organisation of the purchase of General Motors shares to the value of £5 million by Explosives Trades Ltd., enabled Pierre S. du Pont's financial rescue of the American car manufacturer from bankruptcy; this episode was naively satirised by Neil Munro in his Erchie MacPherson story "Our Mystery Millionaire", first published in the Glasgow Evening News of 17 May 1920.